cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/GCP.md

 DISCLAIMER: If your editor of choice is VS Code, we recommend to use either your native or custom terminal of choice (i.e. iterm) instead.
 Unexpected authentication issues have occured when starting up the server in VS Code terminals.

+### Unsupported Usage Types

+The application has a file containing supported usage types located [here](https://github.com/ThoughtWorks-Cleantech/cloud-carbon-footprint/blob/trunk/packages/core/src/services/gcp/BillingExportTypes.ts).
+The current lists consist of types the application has faced, so there are likely to be some types not yet handled.
+When querying your data, you may come across unsupported types with the follownig warning:

+`2021-03-31T09:48:38.815Z [BillingExportTable] warn: Unsupported Usage unit: EU-WarmStorage-ByteHrs-EFS`

+If you come across a similar warning message, the steps to resolve are:

+1. Determine the type in question based on the warning message
+2. Add the type to the respective list in the `BillingExportTypes.ts` file
+3. Restart the application server

 ### Options for Google Authentication

 We currently only support authentication with Google via the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.